-Garmin are big on fitness.
+Garmin is big on fitness.
 They always have been, and always will be.
-All of their smartwatches cater for the fitness market, and their Forerunner line leads the way.
+All of their smartwatches cater to the fitness market, and their Forerunner line leads the way.
 No surprises then they’ve updated it for 2019.

 Forerunner 45 and 45S

 Starting with the entry-level models, the Forerunner 45 has heart-rate monitoring and GPS, while the Forerunner 45S has the same features but in a smaller frame.

 The 45S has a 39mm case, while the 45 is 42mm.
 In terms of fitness, the 45 and 45S track the usual stuff like calories burned, steps, pace and duration.
 The battery life is rated for 7 days or 13 hours with GPS turned on – not bad at all.
 Prices start at $199.99.

 These mid-range smartwatches add VO2 tracking, running dynamics and post-run health analysis which uses your heartbeat and oxygen saturation to recommend a cool down.

 The pulse-ox sensor offers up accurate oxygen saturation readings.
 The 245 Music simply has more internal storage for up to 500 songs.
 The battery life is rated for 7 days or 6 hours with GPS and music turned on.
 Prices start at $299.99.